- VEG

 Set up warm, orthopedic bedding.
 Orthopedic beds are comforting for dogs with joint pain and arthritis.
 They’re designed to minimize stress on joints, which can be a relief after navigating the cold.

 Keep dogs off slippery floors.
 Coming in from a walk can mean that snow and ice are tracked into the home.
 This can create slippery spots on floor mats and bare floors.
-Brush off paws and shoes after coming in from inclement weather to avoid slips.
-Set up thick mats or throw rugs near your home’s entrances.

 Encourage gentle indoor activity.
 Light activity can help maintain a senior dog’s mobility.
 Don’t stretch them beyond their physical means, but some slow chasing around the living room or a pull toy challenge can help get your dog moving.